-In the final part of our look back at 2019, RNZ revisits the big stories of the first four months of the year.
+In the final part of our look back at 2019, RNZ revisits the big stories of the last four months of the year.

 After a tragic year for many New Zealanders, 2019 had one last nightmare for the country to endure, as an explosive eruption on Whakaari/White Island claimed the lives of 19 people.